sir-george2500/g-server/README.md

 To view the api Docs please go to `http://localhost:8080/swagger/index.html#/`

-Remember to add your in environment variable
+Remember to add your  environment variables
 ```bash
 PORT =
 DBURL =